Bengal1/Noisy-Channel/README.md

 the sender gets in the command line arguments IP number and port number from the

+For more information on *Hamming Code*:
+- [3Blue1Brown] (https://www.youtube.com/watch?v=X8jsijhllIA&t=906s) - 2 Videos which explains it well in simple language.
+- [Wikipedia] (https://en.wikipedia.org/wiki/Hamming_code) - there are a lot of websites and books that explain hamming code well.

 **Comiplation**:
 1. Compile via Visual Studio -
 - Open project in Visual Studio.